petercai/notes/Kubernetes/minikube/Minikube.md

 1. **Minikube Networking Limitations**:

     - Minikube runs a single-node Kubernetes cluster inside a VM or container.
-Depending on the driver used (e.g., Docker, Hyperkit), direct access to NodePort services might be restricted [[1]](https://stackoverflow.com/questions/55591468/unable-to-access-a-nodeport-service-on-minikube) [[2]](https://www.reddit.com/r/kubernetes/comments/13e7ypi/cannot_reach_service_when_using_nodeport/).
+Depending on the driver used (e.g., Docker, Hyperkit), direct access to NodePort services might be restricted [[IB from chatgpt]](https://stackoverflow.com/questions/55591468/unable-to-access-a-nodeport-service-on-minikube) [[2]](https://www.reddit.com/r/kubernetes/comments/13e7ypi/cannot_reach_service_when_using_nodeport/).
 2. **Service Configuration**:

     - Ensure that the service is correctly configured and running.
 You can check the status of the service using: